 How come?
 Well, with travel, there’s really no other choice.
 With just a backpack and (maybe) a carryon/day bag, there’s literally no way of taking a lot of stuff.
 Try as you might, it simply won’t all fit.

-And, when you realise that it’s you who’ll have to lug everything around for however many weeks, you’ll see the incentive to pack light!
+And, when you realise that it’s you who’ll have to lug everything around for however many weeks, you’ll see the benefits of packing light!
 There’s nothing quite like dragging around a beast of a backpack to sap the enjoyment from a day’s travelling.
-It’s miserable.
-Hopefully this fact will help you pack lightly!

 Those spare jeans and fancy shoes for potential nights out; that extra towel for the beach; additional pairs of underwear or socks etc, are all tempting additions that should be left at home.